petalledflowerfield/chat-cbl/technical_reflection.md

 ### What we could improve or expand

 Implement a more robust communication protocol with buffering and error handling.
 This could potentially fix issues we currently face with desynchronization and overall lag between the two states.
 Integrate feedback loops to allow the virtual environment to influence real-world robot behaviour more dynamically.
 This would allow the robot to be more efficient and autonomous.
 For example this would include digital trash cans that mark areas that have been recently cleaned.

 ## State Synchronization

 ### What we achieved

 Real-time synchronization of movement and sensor data (e.g., LiDAR) between the physical and virtual robots.
-We remapped the lidar scan ROS2 scans, to manage conflict between the virtual LIDAR and physical LIDAR.
+We remapped the LiDAR scan ROS2 scans, to manage conflict between the virtual LiDAR and physical LiDAR.
 For this we also implemented an ROS2 filter node that detects discrepancies between the two sensors, and prioritizes the physicals sensors data, and also calculates the location of the discrepancies and publishes to a “discrepancy” ROS2 topic.

 ### What we did not achieve